greenxolution/cakephp/README.md

 ### ListOrders
 List the order and their stages.
 It pulls the orders from MWS.

-### Entrenue Products
-List the whole inventory of Entrenue

 ### Inv-Match
 Compare the inventory (prices and stock) between suppliers.
 E.g. Entrenue and El Dorado